JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 		- Priority (default: 32768)
 		- MAC address (unique to each switch)

-# Port Roles and How They Are Chosen:
+# Port Roles and How They Are Chosen
 - Root Port (RP):
 	- The port closest to the Root Bridge.
 Each switch has only one Root Port
 - Designated Port (DP):
 	- The port that forwards traffic for a particular network segment.
 Every segment has one Designated Port
-- Alternate
+- Alternate Port:
+	- The port that is blocked to prevent network loops.
+It is used in case the Root Port fails

+# Spanning Tree Algorithm
+- STP uses the Spanning Tree Algorithm (STA) to determine the best path to the Root